JuneKanyawat/JuneKanyawat/README.md

-<h3>Namaste, I'm June</h1>
+### Namaste, It's Me,

-<h3 >I am currently a third-year ordinary engineering student.
+I am currently a third-year ordinary engineering student.
 I am passionate about writing code and programming.
 My major provides me with the opportunity to present my ideas and express my creativity in my work.</h3>

 - 🔭 I’m currently working on **internship**